Tags

 30 Wednesday Dec 2015

-Posted by Phoebe (she / hers) in Boston Moments, Home
+Posted in Boston Moments, Home

 Some years it’s weather that prompts us to tarry longer than we planned before making the 280-ish mile trek to coastal New Jersey.
 Other years, a dip in health.
 Some, friends’ invitations to holiday engagements.
 Others, energy (or severe lack there of.)